lsst-dm/dmtn-234/index.rst

 Tokens cannot be used to access the identity management system.

 Tokens come in five types.
-The uses of those token types are discussed in more detail in :ref:`Authentication flows <authentication>`.
+The uses of those token types are discussed in more detail in :ref:`authentication`.

 session
     Authenticates web access from a browser.
     This type of token is stored in the user's browser as or inside an HTTP cookie, and is sent by that browser to the Science Platform when the user attempts to access a non-public page.
-    See :ref:`Browser authentication <browser-auth>` for more details.
+    See :ref:`browser-auth` for more details.

 user
     An authentication token created by the user.
     The user generally authenticates with a session token to create a user token.
     These tokens are intended for use in programmatic access to the Science Platform from user-written programs or local applications.
-    See :ref:`Token authentication <token-auth>` for more details.
+    See :ref:`token-auth` for more details.

 internal
     Used for service-to-service authentication when a service makes a subrequest to another service as part of fulfilling a user request.
     These tokens are associated with the identity of the user making the original request, but have restricted access permissions and are also associated with the service making the subrequest.
-    See :ref:`Subrequest authentication <subrequest-auth>` for more details.
+    See :ref:`subrequest-auth` for more details.

 notebook
     A special case of an internal token used by the Notebook Aspect.